 The American story of the Normandy landings told through personal accounts, images, and artifacts from the collections of The National WWII Museum.

 June 6, 1944, will be a day forever remembered as the largest amphibious invasion in history: D-Day.
-More than 150,000 troops landed by sea and air, with nearly 20,000 casualties from both sides.
+An estimated 160,000 troops landed by sea and air, with nearly 20,000 casualties from both sides.
 Those who took part in the Allied landings witnessed one of the most pivotal moments in our history, and the beginning of a prolonged, costly, and ultimately successful campaign to liberate northwest Europe.

 “This operation is planned as a victory, and that’s the way it’s going to be.
 We’re going down there, and we’re throwing everything we have into it, and we’re going to make it a success.”